-The main international airport is Dublin Airport located approximately ten kilometres north of the city centre.
+The main international airport is Dublin Airport and is located approximately ten kilometres north of the city centre.
 It is served by a large number of buses, coaches and taxis.

 There are also a number of regional airports.
 Visit Irish Airports for more information.